Brain tumors - primaryGliomas; Medulloblastomas

 Biologic Drugs (Targeted Therapy)

-Investigational Targeted Therapies.
-Targeted therapies being tested in clinical trials include:
+Many different targeted therapies are being tested in clinical trials.
+They include:

 Treatment of Complications

 Edema is swelling due to excess fluid retention.
 Normal brain tissue next to a tumor can swell and cause more pressure in addition to that from the tumor.

 Edema associated with some tumors, particularly medulloblastomas, interferes with the flow of cerebrospinal fluid and causes hydrocephalus (accumulation of fluid in the skull), which in turn causes a build-up fluid in the ventricles (the cavities) in the brain.

 Symptoms of peritumoral edema include:

 - Severe headaches

 - Difficulty staying awake